-Met Office Severe Weather Warnings have been issued for gales across Scotland and Northern Ireland and the public should be aware of the potential for some minor disruption to travel.
+Severe weather warnings have been issued for gales across Scotland and Northern Ireland and the public should be aware of the potential for some minor disruption to travel.

 Paul Gundersen, Chief Forecaster at the Met Office, said: "A spell of gale force westerly winds is expected later Sunday, peaking on Monday across much of Scotland, the north of Northern Ireland and coasts of northwest England and north Wales.
 Gusts of 50 - 60 mph are likely, with the potential for 70 mph across exposed coasts and hills of Scotland.

-"The public should be aware of the potential for some minor disruption to travel and keep up to date with the latest weather forecast information."
+"The public should be aware of the potential for some minor disruption to travel and keep up to date with the latest UK forecast information."

 Looking ahead into next week, the changeable and cool weather looks set to continue with further rain or showers together with some sunny spells.